ARM-software/AVH/DoxyGen/simulation/src/using.md

   - `--stat` instructs to print run statistics on simulation exit.
   - `--simlimit` specifies the maximum number of seconds to simulate.

-The availalable command options can be listed using the `--help` option.
+The available command options can be listed using the `--help` option.
 See chapter [FVP-command-line-options](https://developer.arm.com/documentation/100966/latest/Getting-Started-with-Fixed-Virtual-Platforms/FVP-command-line-options) in the FVP Reference Guide for additional documentations.

 ## Model Configuration {#Config}